Jishu15/codsoft_task2/README.md

 # NOTE!

-The To-Do list website mentioned in my portfolio under the project section is made in collaboration with Riddhiman Dutta - https://github.com/cdnjmusic and therefore it is neither copied nor taken the whole credit of.
+The To-Do list website mentioned in my portfolio under the "Projects" section is made in collaboration with Riddhiman Dutta - https://github.com/cdnjmusic and therefore it is neither copied nor taken the whole credit of.